Tiramisioux/cinemate/README.md

 | unmount drive             | `unmount`                       | \-                            | 26 (hold for 3 sec) |                           |             |            |`9`            |

-This table includes all the available commands (method calls) for the CineMate CLI and the GPIO default settings of `cinemate/src/settings.json`.

-Commands are also possible to send to the Pi via USB serial.

 ## Default iso, shutter angle and fps arrays
 |Setting|Values                     |
 |--------------|---------------------------------------------------|